JRenqvist/assembly/README.md

 This lab was about setting a passcode for the hexadecimal keypad module.
 While the passcode was incorrect, the multi-color LED would flash red every second.
 If you input the correct passcode, the multi-color LED would shine green.
-To "lock" (make it blink red) the passcode while it was "unlocked" (shining green), you would click F on the keypad
+To "lock" (make it blink red) the passcode while it was "unlocked" (shining green), you would click F on the keypad.

 ![Keypad](keypad.png)

 ### Lab 2: